6 Author Website Tips for Success

 Instead, you must determine for yourself how to plan your blog.
 Here’s some great advice from marketing guru Neil Patel about how to find the “sweet spot” for posting frequency.

-But a blog is hardly the only pieces of content you’ll need for your author website.
+But a blog is hardly the only piece of content you’ll need for your author website.
 You also need a rich About page.

 About Page